-The primary purpose of the Testing Center is to provide students with information regarding national testing programs and correspondence courses.
-The Testing Center coordinates all national examination administrations on the ULM campus, including: ACT, CLEP, GRE, LSAT, MCAT, PCAT, PRAXIS, and TOEFL.
+The purpose of the Testing Center is to provide students with information regarding national testing programs, placement exams, and correspondence courses, and to administer these exams.
+The Testing Center coordinates all national examination administrations on the ULM campus, including: ACT, CLEP, GMAT, GRE, LSAT, MCAT, PCAT, PRAXIS, and

+TOEFL.
 The Testing Center is the only authorized test administrator at ULM for correspondence, independent study, or any course exam administered at ULM on behalf of other institutions, regardless of a student's enrollment status at ULM.
 The ULM Testing Center approves and coordinates all requests for such exams.